attack-theoRy/Project-1/README.md

 <img src='screenshots\SearchResults.png' alt='SearchResults1'>

 All types of results for whatever your desire is! <b><u>Remember you can click on the title to buy tickets for each event.</u></b>  All the relevant info is displayed on the cards including the title/ticket info, address, venue, dates and price range for tickets.
+Everytime you hit next or previous the ticketmaster API is called again with different page parameters.

 <img src='screenshots\SearchResults2.png' alt='SearchResults2'>

+Bugs: when loading default search after logging in, the next and prev buttons api calls are using